 A girl got cornered by the villain, he is about to kill her, and there is no escape.
 Suddenly she catches him off-guard and smacks him in the head with a heavy object.
 He will collapse to the ground and she will run to the door.
-Somehow, despite the fact that realistically he should have at least a minor concussion, he would recover quickly enough to catch her just before she would reach the door.
+Somehow, despite the fact that realistically he should have at least a minor concussion, he will recover quickly enough to catch her just before she reaches the door.

 - In the movie House of 9, the Final Girl, a good Christian girl, stabs the villain in the leg....and runs away instead of stabbing him repeatedly.
 Despite the fact that the villain had already killed several others and showed no hesitation.
 Of course he comes after her.